-If you are registered with the Counselling and Disability Services and will be writing your tests through "alternative exams" (arranged by the Registrar's Office), you must provide me with your letter of accommodation at the beginning of the course.
+If you are registered with the Counselling and Disability Services (CDS) and will be writing your tests through "alternative exams" (arranged by the Registrar's Office), you must provide me with your letter of accommodation at the beginning of the course.
 It is important that, at the beginning of the term, you schedule ALL four tests with that office.
 If you miss a test, you must make arrangements immediately to write the make-up test and you must also follow the procedures outlined below.

-TAKE NOTE THAT ALL TESTS ARE HELD ON MONDAYS from 7:30-9:30pm, and there is only ONE MAKE-UP TEST SESSION, which will be held on a THURSDAY, 7:30-9:30pm.
+TAKE NOTE THAT ALL TESTS ARE SCHEDULED ON SUNDAYS FROM 2-4 pm.
 The test dates are indicated below and it is your responsibility to ensure that you are available to write tests on ALL of these dates.
-If you are unable to write tests on these dates, then you should not be enrolled in this course.
+If you are unable to write tests on these dates because of course conflicts, work or other commitments, then you should not be enrolled in this course.
+(See "Reading Guide and Test Schedule" on Moodle for test times and locations).